planet-lia/lia-docs/content/game-rules.md

 ## Viewing area

-Each biobot have a viewing area that resembles triangle.
+Each biobot has a viewing area that resembles a triangle.
 The area has a length of 30 and does not span through obstacles.
 Width of the furthest side of the triangle is 16.
 The viewing area is always in front of the biobot and it moves with it.

 * Length: 30